Mintbase/Grants-Program/applications/niftiqet-application.md

 - There is the need of a decentralized ticket management system to fight monopolies.
 There's also a need to costs down, preventing or severely reducing fakes/scams, price management, and scalping.

 - As far as we know, [Mintickt](https://www.mintickt.com/).
 They are still in stealth mode.
+- [YellowHeart](https://yh.io/) is probably the most famous NFT ticketing platform globally.
+We intend to focus on the African market.

 ## Team :busts_in_silhouette: